grothedev/lapigen/README.md

         - how redirections are specified
         - write the unauthorized page
         - should i actually use the laravel FormRequest, Validator, etc.?
-    - routes. use lowercase singular since the transformation is easier. though could also have plural redunancy.
     - field fixer script
-    - write form files. (edit form)
+    - finish form and view files
-        - use examples in controllers of tanner's site. for example ids of has-many objects
-        - i think create & edit are really the same except for a few small differences. so make them one script
+        - create & edit are done.
+        - need to do vue.js versions too
+    - incude api as separate from normal views
     - validation rules
     - model relationships (is-a, has-a, etc.)
-    - routes
     - generate admin pages for editing
     - use other models for datatype, and have the foreign key relationship generated